She began with the alchemy of enameling—the high-temperature fusing of glass and metal that dates back to 13th Century B.C.

 “Transparent enamel has been fascinating to me because of its ability to catch and reflect light,” the artist once said.
 “At times the transparent enameled surface seems to expand its boundaries . . . and to contain light.”

-She worked in traditional enameling techniques, such as cloisonné, champlevé and especially basse-taille, which involved cutting into the surface of copper plates and bowls to create complex compositions to which she added further layers of transparent enamel.
+She often worked basse-taille, which involved cutting into the surface of copper plates and bowls to create complex compositions to which she added further layers of transparent enamel, and devised her own variations on other traditional enameling techniques, such as cloisonné and champlevé.

 But Schwarcz was not interested in metalsmithing, Kennedy says.
 Indeed, “for a while she used prefabricated copper bowls to allow her to concentrate on enameling.
 She began experimenting with form after she began to use copper foil, which gave her more flexibility.”